Skip to main content

 Node Operator Balance Management

-Top Up Balance
+Top Up Node Operator Balance

 Add ETH to node operator balance for covering predeposit requirements:

-yarn start deposits w top-up <amount>
+yarn start deposits w top-up-no <amount>

 Arguments and Options: